xvitaly/hudman/docs/api-tokens.md

 ## About API tokens

-This library uses API tokens from following third-party services:
+This application uses API tokens from the following third-party services:

   * GitHub.